shopware/docs/guides/hosting/infrastructure/elasticsearch/elasticsearch-setup.md

 ## Elasticsearch for Admin

-In Shopware 6.4.19.0, the "AND/OR Search" feature was released to be used in Administration.
+Shopware 6.4.19.0 and above supports "AND/OR Search" functionality in Administration for more flexible search queries using either "AND" or "OR" operators.

 Add the below config variables to set up Elasticsearch for Administration: